Higi Drives Platform Engagement with Healthcare Workflow Integration

 “Leap and the net will appear” isn’t an advisable approach to take when you’re selling, said Chris Thomas, Bridge Connector’s Director of Partnerships, who worked closely with Laura to create the predictability around integrations that Higi and their customers required.

-“You need to be able to speak confidently during the sales cycle, ‘We can absolutely connect with your EHR or other platform, here’s how long it will take, and even, here’s the cost you can expect.
+“You need to be able to speak confidently during the sales cycle, ‘We can absolutely connect with your EHR or other platforms, here’s how long it will take, and even, here’s the cost you can expect.
 That last one is where Bridge Connector is really different than our competitors,” said Chris.

 He’s referring to Bridge Connector’s subscription model, where, based on the scope of the potential work, Bridge Connector establishes and presents a predictable price for the life of the integration, including all maintenance and updates as the various connected platforms evolve.